joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/2026/06/14/us/politics/trump-iran-deal-strait-of-hormuz.html

 **Oil Prices Tumble After Trump Announces Deal With Iran**\
-`Oil prices fell and stocks gained on Sunday evening on the hope that a deal would allow more energy and other goods to flow through the Strait of Hormuz.`\
+`Oil prices fell and stocks gained early Monday after Iran and the U.S. reached a deal that may allow more energy and other goods to flow through the Strait of Hormuz.`\
 https://www.nytimes.com/2026/06/14/business/oil-stocks-gas-iran.html

 **NYT Crossword Answers for June 15, 2026**\